andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/police_violence/water_cannon_incident.md

 Netherlands, delegate the responsibility of reaching justice to.
-If the legal system fails, due to incompetence or acting in bad faith by a court, the judges we should be able to trust, the responsibility comes back to the citizens of the democracy of the Netherlands.
+If the legal system fails, due to incompetence or acting in bad faith by a court, the judges we should be able to trust, the responsibility comes back to the citizens of the democracy of The Netherlands.
 Societal justice is achieved by legal justice.
-So in the case the legal system fails, societal justice should be reached by the efforts of the citizens of the democrazy of the Netherlands.
+So in the case the legal system fails, societal justice should be reached by the efforts of the citizens of the democrazy of The Netherlands.
 The police officer acts on behalf of the police organization Oost-Brabant.
 This organization as well as the whole police organization should be asked for a justification for this situation.
 But also political parties currently having a seat in the House